 Mbeya Tanzania Travel Guide

-Mbeya's growth accelerated significantly in the early 20th century following the discovery of gold in the nearby Lupa Goldfield in the 1920s.
+Mbeya's growth accelerated significantly in the early 20th century following the discovery of gold in the neighboring Lupa Goldfield in the 1920s.
 During the British colonial period, Mbeya served as an important administrative and communication center.
 The construction of the TAZARA (Tanzania-Zambia Railway Authority) railway line in the 1970s further boosted Mbeya's economic and vital importance.

 Gold discovery in Lupa Goldfield drives growth.